Non-professional clubs must assign their audiovisual rights to the RFEF

 In any case, the distribution criteria will include sporting results, the social impact of each of the clubs, the promotion of the youth academy and grassroots football.

-Of the income that correspond to each of the clubs, they must allocate, through the Royal Spanish Football Federation, 2.5 percent of them to finance a Compensation Fund from which the sports entities that descend the category that was jointly marketed; and 3% that will be used as a solidarity contribution to the whole of amateur football and to the infrastructures necessary for its proper development.
+Of the income that correspond to each of the clubs, these must allocate, through the Royal Spanish Football Federation, 2.5% of them to finance a Compensation Fund from which the sports entities that descend the category that was jointly marketed; and a 3 percent that will be destined as a solidarity contribution to the whole of amateur football and the necessary infrastructures for its proper development.

 The Royal Spanish Football Federation will distribute this 3% as follows: 1% to the Autonomous Federations, depending on the number of licenses issued; 1% to the promotion of the category object of commercialization in the national and international markets; and 1% to all Spanish teams in non-absolute categories and to the Federation’s own infrastructures. “